Perform Media - Privacy Notice

 Questions, comments and requests regarding this Privacy Notice are welcomed and should be addressed to firstname.lastname@example.org.

 We reserve the right to change the practices described in this Privacy Notice at any time by posting an updated Privacy Notice.
 Please check here periodically.
-If we amend this notice, your continued use of our platforms will amount to your acknowledgement of the amended notice.
+If we amend this notice, we will notify you of such amendments by means of an announcement posted on our websites and/or send a copy of the updated Privacy Notice to the e-mail address that you have provided to us.
+Your continued use of our platforms will amount to your acknowledgement of the amended notice.

-ANNEX TO PRIVACY NOTICE - INFORMATION FOR EEA, SWISS AND UK INDIVIDUALS
+ANNEX TO PRIVACY NOTICE - INFORMATION FOR EEA, SWISS, UK AND PHILIPPINE INDIVIDUALS

-In order to comply with data privacy regulations in the EEA, Switzerland and the UK, Perform Media provides additional information to its EEA, Switzerland and UK based users.
+In order to comply with data privacy regulations in the EEA, Switzerland the UK, and the Philippines, Perform Media provides additional information to its EEA, Switzerland, UK and Philippine based users.

 What is personal data?